vanhoefm/krackattacks-scripts/README.md

 Remember that this is not an attack script!
 You require credentials to the network in order to test if an access point is affected by the attack.

-**This tool may incorrectly say an AP is vulnerable to due benign retransmissions of data frames.** However, we are already releasing this code because the script got leaked.
-Please run this script in an environment with low background noise.
-Benign retransmissions can be detected in the output of the script: if two data frames have the same `seq` (sequence number), it's a benign retransmission.
-Example of such a benign retransmission:

-	[15:48:47] AP transmitted data using IV=5 (seq=4)
-	[15:48:47] AP transmitted data using IV=5 (seq=4)
-	[15:48:47] IV reuse detected (IV=5, seq=4).
-AP is vulnerable!

-Here there was a benign retransmission of a data frame, because both frames used the same sequence number (`seq`).
-This wrongly got detected as IV reuse.
-There is code to fix this ready, but merging those fixes may take some time.

 # Suggested Solution